spcmnspff99/CycloTrain/README.md

 You will need to install a [vitural com port driver.](http://www1.globalsat.com.tw/products-page_new.php?menu=2&gs_en_product_id=5&gs_en_product_cnt_id=34&img_id=469&product_cnt_folder=4)

 Linux:
 The device seems to work out of the box on most distros.
-It makes use of the cdc_acm module which should be preeloaded.
-If not run this:
+It makes use of the cdc_acm module which should be preloaded.
+But if not, run this:

 		$ sudo modprobe cdc_acm

 In the past, I have also blacklisted the cdc_acm module and loaded the pl2303 module instead.
-But this doesnt seem to be necessary.
+But this doesn't seem to be necessary.

 To access the serial port as a non root user.
 You will need to add the user to a specific user group, whichever one owns the device file.
 For me that group was uucp.